 Recently I’ve noticed that those new to the wonderful world of gyaru are forever asking questions like, “Can I still be gyaru if I can’t wear circle lens?” or “Can I be gyaru with [x] colour hair?”
 Because of this, I have decided to create a big post on the most popular questions asked in our community.
-This is part of my Gaijin Gyaru Guide series.

 … I don’t wear circle lens?

 Yes, yes yes!
 Although circle lens really help complete the look, it is possible to work without.
-I’ve been doing it for goodness knows how long and there are a few other gaijin gyarus such as Pin who really rock it without them.
-It just takes a hell of a lot more work, and I know from experience that it does take a while to get used to wearing dramatic makeup to make-up for the lack of lens but it’s all about working with your eyeshape to make your eyes look bigger.
+I’ve been doing it for goodness knows how long and there are a few other gaijin gyaru such as Pin who really rock it without them.
+It just takes a hell of a lot more work, and I know from experience that it does take a while to get used to wearing dramatic makeup to make-up for the lack of lens but it’s all about working with your eye shape to make your eyes look bigger.
 Here’s my makeup tutorial on how to do gyaru makeup without circle lens.

 … I am plus size?